Unite Liberals and Conservatives With a Nationalist Plan for the American People

 - ... the weakness of the executive may require, on the other hand, that it should be fortified.

 Since WWII, America has fought in Vietnam, Bosnia and Iraq without the declaration of war from Congress that is required by the Constitution.

-Our unconstitutional military structure has enabled these unconstitutional wars.
+OUR UNCONSTITUTIONAL MILITARY STRUCTURE HAS ENABLED THESE UNCONSTITUTIONAL WARS.
 Nowhere else has the Constitution been more ignored by Congress than in the structure of the military.

-Article I Section 8 of the Constitution assigns the duties of Congress to declare war, to "provide and maintain a navy", to "raise and support armies", and "to provide for calling forth the Militia to execute the Laws of the Union, suppress Insurrections and repel Invasions (emphasis mine all)."
+Article I Section 8 of the Constitution assigns the duties to Congress to declare war, to "provide and maintain a navy", to "raise and support armies", and "to provide for calling forth the Militia to execute the Laws of the Union, suppress Insurrections and repel Invasions (emphasis mine all)."
 Government violations of these constitutional requirements include:

-- They wouldn't have specified in the Constitution that one purpose of the militia was to repel invasions because you wouldn't need a militia to do that if you had a standing army.
+- They wouldn't have specified in the Constitution that one purpose of the militia was to repel invasions because you wouldn't need a militia to do that if you had a permanent standing army.

-- Article I Section 8 of the Constitution would authorize Congress to "maintain an army" just like it says to "maintain a navy."
+- Article I Section 8 of the Constitution would specifically authorize Congress to "maintain an army" just like it says to "maintain a navy."

 Thomas Jefferson and James Madison despised a standing army because they thought that a standing army combined with a powerful executive was a threat to peace and liberty.
 They have been proven right.